 - You do not receive credit for a late assignment, nor should you ask to take a quiz or exam or submit a paper after the deadline because you have had or do have computer problems.
-Plan ahead, and do not wait until the last minute to complete weekly assignments.
-Have alternate computer locations already lined up to use in case you have trouble with your own computer.
-Our Blackboard course is set up to prevent submission of late assignments, so be sure you complete and submit assignments before the 8 AM deadline each Tuesday. - Former students suggest pretending that the weekly deadline is Monday at midnight instead of Tuesday morning at 8 A.M. - You may make up a major exam only if you have made contact with me prior to the time of the regular testing and do have a dire circumstance, such as a death in the family.
-But keep in mind that you normally have at least a week or more within which to take an exam.
-So plan ahead; if you have to be out of town or at work right when the exam is due, take it earlier in the week.
+Do not wait until the night before to complete weekly assignments. - Have alternate computer locations already lined up to use in case you have trouble with your own computer.
+Our Blackboard course is set up to prevent submission of late assignments, so be sure you complete and submit assignments before the 8:00 AM deadline each Tuesday. - Pretend that the weekly deadline is Monday at midnight instead of Tuesday morning. - You may make up a major assignment (essay/exam) only if you have contacted me prior to the deadline and do have a dire circumstance, such as a death in the family.
+But keep in mind that you normally have at least a week or more within to complete assignments.
+Plan ahead; if you have to be out of town or at work right when assignments are due, finish them early.